 The design of the EBS Nomad and its presentation in this document are

 the Intellectual Property and Copyright of Robert John Morton

 Information in the navigation database is in text form.
 Once this is correct and up-to-date, you compile it to form a compacted version called the navigation data file used by the position, progress and guidance system.

 The route planning window enables you to:

 The start of a route is retrieved using its number, name or lat/long and is displayed at the centre of the map.
 Way points are then marked in order using the mouse.
-The map is scrolled to bring out-of-sight waypoints into view for inclusion in the route as necessary.
+The map is scrolled to bring out-of-sight waypoints into view for inclusion within the route as necessary.